London Yoga Teacher Stewart Gilchrist on Teaching Yoga Philosophy

-It helps to make the limbs simple: ‘the don’ts’, ‘the dos’, poise, freeing the breath, letting go of senses, focusing on one thing, praying, total integration.
+It helps to make the limbs simple: ‘the don’ts’, ‘the dos’, posture, freeing the breath, letting go of the senses, focusing on one thing, praying, total integration.
 This may make them more comprehensible for all to follow.

 With which aspects of the 8 limbs do you see modern students particularly struggle?

-SG: Them all.
+SG: All of them!
 The majority of people who come to my classes are only interested in asana.
-Sad.
-Yes, I know.
-But those who start to want to deepen their knowledge tend to understand the astanga [eight-limbed] yoga intellectually but struggle to practice them.
+Those who start to want to deepen their knowledge tend to understand the Astanga [eight-limbed] yoga intellectually but struggle to practice them.

 Any with which you yourself struggle?

-I do get incredibly attached to people; my children, friends, students and to practice: teachers or those who inspire and have made an impression on me.
+I do get incredibly attached to people; my children, friends, students, and to practice: teachers or those who inspire and have made an impression on me.
 I know that being so attached eventually leads to disappointment and dukha [suffering]!
-I just have to think of my attachment to ‘friends’ and so-called modern gurus!
-Non-attachment is a hard, difficult practice.
+Non-attachment is a difficult practice.

 Have you had any ‘aha moments’ around the 8 limbs that you could tell us about?

 SG: They are not that important!
 Unless you need moral guidance.
 And even then most people just do not have the discipline or the will to apply any interpretation of them.

 Would you discuss how you interpret the niyama ‘ishvara pranidhana’ [dedication to god]?

 SG: Identify yourself with the source of all nature of all creation.